 The pouch and belt are all made of Duratek nylon, which adds noticeable strength over other fabrics of the same thickness.
 This construction helps the belt handle the weight of my typical tool loadout, which typically weighs around 15 pounds total.

-3. Klein Tools 5240 Tradesman Pro Tool Pouch
+8. Klein Tools 55429 Tradesman Electrician’s Tool Belt

 The tools of the electrician’s trade are numerous and highly variable in both shape and size – from precision screwdrivers to power drills.
 Hence, electricians need an ample organizer to prepare our tools for the similarly varied repair and installation work expected of them.